rsms/gitblog/docs/content.md

 A content object is compriced of a HTTP-like header and an optional body.
 Here's a quick example:

 	title: Example of a simple post
+	custom-field: Values can span over
+	  several rows.

 	Hello <em>world</em>

+The header is terminated by two linebreaks (`LF LF` or `CR LF CR LF`).

 ## Header fields

-Header filed names are case-insensitive and values can wrap over several rows (if subsequent rows are indented with at least one space or tab).
+Field names are case-insensitive and values can wrap over several rows (if subsequent rows are indented with at least one space or tab).
 The field name and value are separated by a colon (`":"`) and all of them are optional and replaced by default or deduced values if not specified.

+### Standard header fields

 <table>
 	<tr>